sapiens/blog/_posts/2014-4-29--Modelling-DDD-Behaviour-And-Use-Cases-By-Example.aspx.md

  First of all, what is the purpose of an Order for our Domain?
 In most of the cases the Order captures what a customer (C) wants to buy from you (products/services), coupon codes that the C want used with that order, a shipping address where the products will be delivered.
 I keep this simple, I won't involve billing here.

  Let's talk a bit about order lines (everybody knows that an order has lines).
-Each line recodesents a quantity of a product at a specific price.
+Each line represents a quantity of a product at a specific price.
 Since prices change often we really need to keep the price valid at the time C placed the order.
 But what is a Price?
 Note that now I'm talking about the domain concept of 'price' .
-A Price is codetty much always a positive (or zero) value and a currency.
+A Price is pretty much always a positive (or zero) value and a currency.
 10 is not a price, it's a number. -5 USD can't really exist while a simple decimal is again a number.

  Here it's important to ensure we've got the right definition.
 After all, you are seeing -5 USD (whatever currency) quite often on an invoice or receipt.
 But is it a Price?
 Or is it a _Discount_?
 Or maybe a loss?
 So let's define Price in code